 Our teaching and learning methods embed the Cardiff Met 'EDGE' (Ethical, Global, Digital and Entrepreneurial) skills and you will be well equipped to demonstrate graduate attributes expected of you in an increasingly competitive world of work.
 We aim to help you to develop into reflective professionals and critical scholars.

-• Internationally renowned researchers and industry experienced tutors that are integral to the learning package offered to our students.
+• Renowned researchers and industry experienced tutors that are integral to the learning package offered to our students.

 • Industry partnerships which are used to underpin and enhance the delivery of the programme.